Subscribe to our mailing list

 Credit and debit cards are accepted at major hotels, most large shops and restaurants.
 However, we suggest you bring a sufficient amount of cash to exchange for personal expenses.
 The currency in Myanmar is the Myanmar kyat – ‘MMK’ – pronounced ‘chat’.

 US dollar is the best currency to bring to Myanmar.
 We recommend that the dollars you bring are principally 100s.
 These receive a better exchange rate than lower denominations.
 Ensure your notes are as crisp and clean as possible.
 Notes with creases or marks are liable to be rejected at banks, exchange outlets and even hotels and restaurants.
 Exchange of other foreign currencies such as euros, yuan and pounds sterling can be tricky outside of Yangon.
+Note that although the official Central Bank of Myanmar exchange rate is MMK 2,100 to the dollar, the real black market rate is much higher.

 Due to concerns over counterfeit money, dollars with the letters AB and CB at the start of the serial number (top left-hand corner of the note) aren’t always accepted.
 Notes with pen marks, folds or tears are also not accepted.